 Associate in Business: General Business Degree Overview

 Read prerequisite and course details for associate degree programs in general business.
-Also learn about continuing education and career options for graduates as well as projected employment growth and salary figures for several positions in the business field.
+Learn about continuing education and career options for graduates, as well as projected employment growth and salary figures for several positions in the business field.

 In an associate degree program in general business, students acquire a foundation in the basics of management, marketing, business communication and finance.
-Students can learn to apply skills such as critical thinking, organization, problem-solving and professionalism to the business world.
-Through analysis of practice business models, students can explore ways of solving problems that arise in a corporate setting.
+Through analysis of business models, students can explore ways of solving problems that arise in a corporate setting.
 Some schools offer internship experiences as part of the business curriculum, giving students real-world practice that can lead to future employment opportunities.

-Common degree programs include an Associate in Arts in General Business and an Associate of Business, among others.
 These programs typically require 60 semester units and can be completed in two years.
 Graduates are qualified for entry-level business positions in a wide range of industries.
-A high school diploma or GED is generally required for admission to associate degree programs in business.
+A high school diploma or GED is generally required for admission.

 Most schools require students to take general education coursework, including courses in English, history, math, natural science, psychology and sociology, in addition to business courses.
 Coursework within a business program can include: